mozilla-spidermonkey/spidermonkey.dev/_posts/2025-10-28-iongraph-web.md

   </div>
 </div>

-None of this felt right.
-Control flow graphs naturally follow the structure of the program that produced them, so why couldn't they look more like a program?
-After all, a control flow graph has many restrictions that a general-purpose tool would not be aware of.
-They have very few cycles, all of which are well-defined because they come from loops; furthermore, both JavaScript and WebAssembly have reducible control flow, meaning all loops have only one entry, and it is not possible to jump directly into the middle of a loop.
+None of this felt right to me.
+Control flow graphs should be able to follow the structure of the program that produced them.
+After all, a control flow graph has many restrictions that a general-purpose tool would not be aware of: they have very few cycles, all of which are well-defined because they come from loops; furthermore, both JavaScript and WebAssembly have reducible control flow, meaning all loops have only one entry, and it is not possible to jump directly into the middle of a loop.
 This information could be used to our advantage.

 Beyond that, a static PDF is far from ideal when exploring complicated graphs.
 Finding the inputs or uses of a given instruction is a tedious and frustrating exercise, as is following arrows from block to block.
 Even just zooming in and out is difficult.
-We eventually concluded that we ought to just build an interactive tool to overcome these limitations.
+I eventually concluded that we ought to just build an interactive tool to overcome these limitations.

 ## How hard could layout be?

-We had one false start with graph layout, with an algorithm that attempted to sort blocks into vertical "tracks".
-This broke down quickly on a variety of programs and we were forced to go back to the drawing board—in fact, back to the source of the very tool we were trying to replace.
+I had one false start with graph layout, with an algorithm that attempted to sort blocks into vertical "tracks".
+This broke down quickly on a variety of programs and I was forced to go back to the drawing board—in fact, back to the source of the very tool I was trying to replace.

-The algorithm used by `dot`, the typical hierarchical layout mode for Graphviz, is known as the Sugiyama layout algorithm, from a 1981 paper by Sugiyama et al. As introduction, we found a short series of [lectures](https://www.youtube.com/watch?v=3_FbSCWLC3A&list=PLubYOWSl9mIvoXDwf_Wqcrvlg15N_AWQE&index=38) that broke down the Sugiyama algorithm into 5 steps:
+The algorithm used by `dot`, the typical hierarchical layout mode for Graphviz, is known as the Sugiyama layout algorithm, from a 1981 paper by Sugiyama et al. As introduction, I found a short series of [lectures](https://www.youtube.com/watch?v=3_FbSCWLC3A&list=PLubYOWSl9mIvoXDwf_Wqcrvlg15N_AWQE&index=38) that broke down the Sugiyama algorithm into 5 steps:

 1. **Cycle breaking**, where the direction of some edges are flipped in order to produce a [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph).
 2. **Leveling**, where vertices are assigned into horizontal layers according to their depth in the graph, and dummy vertices are added to any edge that crosses multiple layers.